vkscorpio3/atgutil/README.md

 ```

 ## InsertablePipelineServlet
-An imporved vesion of the OOTB InsertableServletImpl it adds a simple toggle  ```java isEnabled() ``` to switch to enable or pass straigh to the next servlet.
+An imporved vesion of the OOTB InsertableServletImpl it adds a simple toggle  ``` isEnabled() ``` to switch to enable or pass straigh to the next servlet.
 It also fix wrapping of the request and response see the code for more detailed explanation

 ## UserLocalePipelineServlet